-We present in \Autoref{fig:seltaxo} the decision tree we apply to select the most relevant taxonomy for a given SSO.
+We present in \Autoref{fig:seltaxo} the decision tree we applied to select the most relevant taxonomy for a given SSO.
 As a general rule, results from spectroscopy are favored over results from multi-filter photometry.
-Within each observing technique, results using both visible and near-infrared are favored, then those based on infrared only, and finally on visible only.
-Once the observing technique and wavelength range is selected, there may be several taxonomic schemes available, and we chose in order the Mahlke, Bus-DeMeo, SMASS, Bus, and Tholen taxonomy.
+Within each observing technique, the results using both visible and near-infrared are favored, then those based on infrared only, and then finally those based on the visible only.
+Once the observing technique and wavelength range is selected, there may be several taxonomic schemes available, and we chose the Mahlke, Bus-DeMeo, SMASS, Bus, and Tholen taxonomies, respectively.

-In an attempt to homogenize all the classes that have been reported for a given object, we also group similar classes under the term ``complex'', following the associations listed in \Autoref{tab:taxo}.
+In an attempt to homogenize all the classes that have been reported for a given object, we also group similar classes under the term ``complex,'' following the associations listed in \Autoref{tab:taxo}.
 We give an example of the orbital distribution of these complexes in \Autoref{fig:aei_all}.